 Before purchasing an SSL certificate, if you are using a single domain, your host may provide a free SSL certificate.
 Just get in touch with the host to see if you are eligible for a free SSL certificate and if you aren’t, let us go ahead and purchase it.

-Once you see such warning, let us proceed to purchase an SSL certificate.
+Once you see such a warning, let us proceed to purchase an SSL certificate.

 Purchase PositiveSSL from Namecheap